JihadJackass/CK2-Modded-Achievement-Patcher-MAP/README.md

 Included is the python script, and a build script if you wish to build it into an .EXE (though ironically, this requires Python if you wish to build - so it is up to you really)
 - **I highly recommend the exe as it is user friendly**

+- - You can try building it as stated above and I have included instructions in BUILD_README_FIRST via README_buildexe.bat

 ![image](https://github.com/user-attachments/assets/9edc9c69-a67e-46b2-a6dc-0c0457cda087)